telerik/winforms-docs/winforms-converter/supported-controls/hsrollbar.md

 # HScrollBar

-The type of the HscrollBar is changed to RadHscrollBar.
-There is no properties specific properties that are not converted.
+The HScrollBar control is changed to [RadHScrollBar]({%slug winforms/track-and-status-controls/scrollbar%}).
+There are no specific properties that are not converted.